Suraj2320/surajHub/client/PROJECT_STRUCTURE.md

 ---

 ## 📄 License
-All rights reserved © ShopHub 2025
+All rights reserved © SurajHub 2025